 Metrolinx is Canada’s largest regional transportation agency — responsible for managing and integrating road and public transport across the Greater Toronto and Hamilton Area (GTHA).

-To address this concern, Metrolinx engaged LEVEL5 Strategy Group to develop a brand strategy and architectural framework, and hired Bruce Mau Design to create a visual identity system and set of design principles and guidelines that aligned with this new vision.
+To address this concern, Metrolinx engaged LEVEL5 Strategy Group to develop a brand strategy and architectural framework, and hired BMD to create a visual identity system and set of design guidelines that aligned with this new vision.

-BMD built upon LEVEL5’s research, leveraging their extensive qualitative and quantitative insights in designing a new visual identity.
-This visual identity builds on the existing brand equity of GO, Presto, and UP, while linking them more closely to the Metrolinx parent brand.
-BMD also immersed itself into Metrolinx, conducting workshops, interviews, site visits, and visual brand audits for both Metrolinx and similar transportation agencies across the world.
-BMD found that Metrolinx was struggling to communicate its vision, in part because the brand experience had become increasingly fragmented, even as the transportation systems and infrastructures they represent were becoming more seamless.
+BMD immersed itself into Metrolinx, conducting workshops, interviews, site visits, and visual brand audits for both Metrolinx and similar transportation agencies across the world.
+Over the course of our research, we found that Metrolinx was struggling to communicate its vision, in part because the brand experience had become increasingly fragmented, even as the transportation systems and infrastructures they represent were becoming more seamless.

 In developing the new identity, BMD’s mandate was to:

-The new identity launched in June 2017, and BMD is continuing to work with Metrolinx to bring the new identity life as it rolls out across the various communications touchpoints.
+Although the brand has launched, BMD continues to work with Metrolinx, to bring the new identity to life, as it rolls out across the various communication touch points.